bithub/bit.recipe.android_ndk/README.txt

 version = r7
 ndk = http://dl.google.com/android/ndk/android-ndk-r7-linux-x86.tar.bz2

-This will install a script bit/my_android_ndk, which can be used for installing the android ndk, like so:
+This will install the android ndk into the folder parts/my_android_ndk within your buildout

-./bin/my_android_ndk install